Use the Find a Church search box above to search for a parish. To includes schools and other organisations tick the boxes above.

 (See The Immaculate Conception - THEYDON BOIS, UK

 Organisation in the Diocese of Brentwood

-Abbey Church Of St Benedict - Ealing Abbey, UK
+Abbey Church of St Benedict - Ealing, UK

 Parish of Abbey Church Of St Benedict in Ealing, London (Diocese of Westminster)

 Abbey Of Our Lady And St Samson - Caldey Island, UK

 Parish of Abbey Of Our Lady And St Samson in Caldey Island, Pembrokeshire (Diocese of Menevia).

 Parish of St Thomas in Abercynon, Rhondda Cynon Taf (Archdiocese of Cardiff)

 Abergavenny and Llanarth - Abergavenny, UK